dvrpc/ReusableComponents/maps/_docs/html/readme.md

 # HTML Markup Documentation for Webmap Templates

-This will cover all the common elements that you will use when adding content to the sidebar of a webmap template.
+This will cover many common elements that you will use when adding content to the sidebar of a webmap template.
 If an example element has a class(es) or other attributes, be sure to include those when adding your own.
-Reach out to web services if you would like documentation on other elements.
+Reach out to web services if you would like documentation on more elements.

 ## Text
 -   The ```<p>``` tag is a general purpose text container.
 Put one paragraph of text per ```<p>``` tag.